yarisvt/tyk-docs/tyk-docs/content/security/your-apis/basic-auth.md

 Tyk supports using basic authentication as an access key in the same way as any other access method.

-## <a name="with-dashboard"></a>Enable Basic Auth in your API Definition with the Dashboard
+## <a name="with-dashboard"></a>Enable Basic Authentication in your API Definition with the Dashboard

-To enable Basic Auth on your API using the dashboard GUI:
+To enable Basic Authentication on your API using the Tyk Dashboard:

 1. Select your API from the **System Management > APIs** menu
 2. Scroll to the **Authentication** options